 New York City Medicaid Fraud Lawyer

-- Received, in exchange for anything of pecuniary value, a prescription medication or device with knowledge or reasonable grounds to know that the seller or transferor is not authorized by law to sell or transfer such prescription medication or device; or
+- Received, in exchange for anything of pecuniary value, prescription medication or device with the knowledge or reasonable grounds to know that the seller or transferor is not authorized by law to sell or transfer such prescription medication or device; or

 - Transferred or delivered a prescription in exchange for of pecuniary value; or